 Join us for the Grand Opening of the Through the Flower Art Space On the occasion of Judy Chicago's 80th birthday!

-Through the Flower Art Space will be giving timed tours all weekend, after the tours, there will be a very special fireworks performance by Judy Chicago, "A Birthday Bouquet for Belen."
-Many other events include a Judy Chicago Wines release party and a TTF sponsored Pop-up exhibition!
+The opening was accompanied by a very special fireworks performance by Judy Chicago, "A Birthday Bouquet for Belen."
+Many other events included a Judy Chicago Wines release party and a TTF sponsored Pop-up exhibition!

 Judy Chicago doesn’t mince words.
 “In the ’60s and ’70s, you had to paint like you were a white guy if you wanted to show your work,” says the artist, whose 1979 feminist masterpiece, The Dinner Party, features the lady bits of historical and mythical women served up on supper plates.